Natural 2HDMs without FCNCs: TWO NEW 2HDM TYPES

-We are now in position to discuss two different models which we denote as Type-A and Type-B. Our field content is that one of a 2HDM with a softly-broken $\mathbb{Z}_2$ symmetry and three right-handed neutrinos (RHNs).
-The Type-A model offers a collective distinction between the top quark and all the rest of fermions, as motivated by their masses.
-On the other hand, the Type-B, creates a distinction between the third fermion family and the two light ones.
-It is the former type, however, the only one embracing the idea of natural small fermion masses, $m_f \ll m_t$, as implied by the VEV providing their masses.
-The $\mathbb{Z}_2$ assignments are
+We are now able to discuss two different models which we denote as Type-A and Type-B. The field content is that of a 2HDM with a softly-broken $\mathbb{Z}_2$ symmetry.
+The Type-A offers a collective distinction between the top quark and all the other fermions motivated by the big mass splitting.
+On the other hand, the Type-B creates a distinction between the whole third fermion family and the two light ones.
+Only Type-A properly adopts the idea of natural small fermion masses, $m_f \ll m_t$, as they are all connected to the small VEV, $v_1$.
+In comparison, in Type-B the smallness of the bottom and tau masses cannot be called natural as $y_{b,\tau} \ll 1$.
+Despite this fact the scalar sector still possesses a natural small VEV.
+Thus, Type-B can be called natural.